cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/AccessibilityHidden.md

 # Accessibility Hidden
-Use `.accessibilityHidden(true)` to hide purely decorative images or content like repetitive text from VoiceOver, Voice Control, Full Keyboard Access, and Switch Control users.
+Use `.accessibilityHidden(true)` to hide decorative content or repetitive text from VoiceOver, Voice Control, Full Keyboard Access, and Switch Control users.

 Don't use `.accessibilityHidden(true)` on any informative content or UI controls.